MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/google-looker.md

 You'll need an account on a Looker-hosted Looker instance in order to connect to Looker.
 See more [here](https://cloud.google.com/looker/docs/powerbi-connector#requirements).

 You'll also need to confirm that a Looker admin has enabled the Power BI connector on this Looker instance.
-See details [here](https://cloud.google.com/looker/docs/powerbi-connector#enable_connector).
+See details in the [Looker documentation](https://cloud.google.com/looker/docs/powerbi-connector#enable_connector).

 ## Capabilities supported